aj-rom/BackPacksPlus/README.md

 ### Custom Textures
 In order to use custom textures you must first find a head skin from [MineCraftHeads.com](https://minecraft-heads.com/custom-heads/search?searchword=backpack) and scroll down and copy the Minecraft URL section.

-Ensure that all of these under the desired backpack are set to PLAYER_HEAD, and custom data is unset.
+Ensure that all of these under the desired backpack are set.

 Next insert the desired textures link.
 ```Yaml